 The knives are also beside her as she goes.
 Better to leave as little behind.
 Who knows what a DNA search would come up with, but she’d rather avoid it if possible.
-She missed drops, she’s sure, but hopefully they’ll get lost amid the rivers from the cooling bodies.
+She missed drops, she’s sure.
+Hopefully they’ll get lost amid the rivers from the cooling bodies.

 Caroline: Caroline rolls down what’s left of the windows, the muggy night air not bothering her.
 Her hands start to shake, but she drives on.

-GM: The security guards do not calm down, demanding to know where the blood is from and why they should possibly let her in.
+GM: The security guards do not calm down.
+They demand to know where the blood is from and why they should let her in.

 GM: The men all but fall over themselves to let Caroline into the house.
-It is tastefully furnished, with polished hardwood floors, expensive carpets, and tan furniture that perfectly matches the walls, interspersed with the occasional potted plant.
-The place feels like it belongs in an interior design catalog for moderately upscale homes.
+It’s tastefully furnished, with polished hardwood floors and expensive carpets.
+Tan furniture matches the walls.
+An occasional potted plant lends a touch of green.
+The place feels like it belongs in an interior design catalog.

 Caroline: Caroline doesn’t actually say tacky, but she certainly thinks it.
 Class cannot be bought.
 It has the look of someone trying too hard.

-GM: Caroline is greeted by a prudish-looking woman past her prime whose fashion sense must have died several decades ago.
+GM: A greeter appears.
+She’s a prudish-looking woman past her prime whose fashion sense must have died several decades ago.
 Her secretarial uniform looks right out of the ’50s or ’60s.
 Something about her smells vaguely unpleasant, like curdled milk.